Sarah Perry: Melmoth

 Her third novel is titled Melmoth, and was inspired by Charles Maturin's gothic novel Melmoth the Wanderer.
 It was published by Serpent's Tail in October 2018.
 Melmoth was shortlisted for the 2019 Dylan Thomas Prize.

+Enlightenment

+Perry's fourth novel, Enlightenment, was published by Cape in May 2024.
+The Times Literary Supplement called it an "uplifting perspective on the relationship between faith and facts" and "a delicate piece of misdirection."
+It was longlisted for the 2024 Booker Prize.